mreyesgomez/NVIDIA_AzureML_Components_and_Pipelines/README.md

 ### AzureML Components
 [AzureML Components](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipeline-python) are functional pieces of code that are meant to be used repeatedly

+Regular command components are specified by the following schema: https://azuremlschemas.azureedge.net/latest/commandComponent.schema.json

 They are defined by a yml file

 <img src="imgs/TAO_Train_yml.png" width="1000">

-That specifies the name, number and nature of its inputs and output
+That specifies the name, number and nature of its inputs and outputs

 It also specifies the AzureML Environment to use